..

 According to section 25(4) of the FSCA, a financial institution that is aggrieved by the revocation of its licence, may within 30 days of the receipt of the notification under subsection (3), appeal to the Tribunal.

-Where the Commission revokes the licence of a financial institution under section 25 of the FSCA and there is no appeal or the appeal is disallowed, notice of the revocation shall be published in the Official Gazette and in a daily newspaper published and circulating in Barbados.
+Under section 25 of the FSCA, where the Commission revokes the licence of a financial institution and there is no appeal or the appeal is disallowed, notice of the revocation shall be published in the Official Gazette and in a daily newspaper published and circulating in Barbados.

 According to section 29 of the FSCA, any party to an appeal determined by the Tribunal who is dissatisfied with the determination on a point of law may, within 14 days after the decision is given, appeal to the Court of Appeal in accordance with rules of court.